CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 ## `options` Parameters

-_TODO: link to Code Guide section._

-Each property of an `options` parameter should be documented with a separate `@param` tag, e.g.,
+Each property of an `options` parameter (see the [Coding Guide](https://github.com/AnalyticalGraphicsInc/cesium/true/master/Documentation/Contributors/CodingGuide/README.md#options-parameters)) should be documented with a separate `@param` tag, e.g.,
 ```
  * @param {Object} [options] Object with the following properties:
  * @param {Number} [options.length=10000000.0] The length of the axes in meters.